September 24, 2025

 • Billing schemes: Employees create fake vendors or inflate invoices to divert funds for undelivered goods or services

-• Conflict of interest: Employees approve payments to vendors with undisclosed personal ties, leading to inflated costs or poor service
+• Conflict of interest: Employees approve payments to vendors with undisclosed personal ties, often leading to inflated costs or poor service

 External AP fraud

-• Business email compromise (BEC): Cybercriminals impersonate executives or vendors via email to request urgent payments, using spoofed addresses and social engineering tactics to bypass verification.
-These scams often exploit social engineering and phishing techniques.
+• Business email compromise (BEC): Cybercriminals impersonate executives or vendors via email to request urgent payments, using spoofed addresses and social engineering tactics

 AP fraud red flags

-Detecting AP fraud in your business
+How to detect AP fraud in your business

 Use Benford’s law for data analysis